techytanveer/linux-system-monitor-qt/README.md

 This project uses GitHub Actions to build and test C++ code on Ubuntu 24.04.

-This is designed to be professional, scannable, and include all the technical details a recruiter or collaborator would look for.
+This is designed to be professional, scannable, and include all the technical details.

 A lightweight, real-time system monitoring utility built with C++ and Qt6.
 This tool parses the Linux `/proc` filesystem to provide high-fidelity data on CPU usage, RAM consumption, Network throughput, and process-level resource allocation.